MateuszMachowina/python-apps/WoT Assistant Pro/readme.md

-# 🎮 WoT Stats Assistant
+# 🎮 WoT Assistant Pro

 An advanced, interactive graphical Python application (GUI) to explore player stats, track tank performance, and calculate **WN8** in real-time using Wargaming and XVM APIs.